George Washington Parke Custis: Military service

 In January 1799, Custis accepted a commission as a cornet in the United States Army and was promoted to second lieutenant in March.
 He served as aide-de-camp to General Charles Cotesworth Pinckney and was honorably discharged on June 15, 1800.

 During the War of 1812, Custis, despite physical infirmities, assisted in the firing of an artillery piece to help defend Washington, D.C., from the British during the Battle of Bladensburg.
 Custis also delivered and published an address condemning the death of Revolutionary War general James Lingan, whom a Baltimore mob killed for defending an anti-war publisher's right to oppose the war.
+With Mrs. Madison, it is reported that Custis initiated the saving of George Washington's portrait from the Executive Mansion (The White House) from the British troops.